You may have seen people online touting the benefits of using rosemary oil on their hair. Many people claim rosemary oil can help hair grow thicker.

 A 2022 study published in the journal Menopause revealed that more than 50% of women have FPHL by age 50.
 FPHL often begins when a woman goes through menopause in her forties or fifties.
 That’s when hormonal changes cause hair to thin.

-With FPHL, you lose hair all over your head (unlike male pattern baldness, which results in a bald spot or receding hairline).
-You may notice that your part is getting wider, or your ponytail is thinner.
+With FPHL, you lose hair all over your head.
+This makes it different than male pattern baldness, which results in a bald spot or receding hairline.
+If you have FPHL, you may notice that your part is getting wider or your ponytail is thinner.

 Genetics can play a role in FPLH.
 So can autoimmune conditions such as alopecia areata.